 WHAT WE DO

-We hold meetings on the first Sunday of every month (second Sunday, if the first falls on a holiday weekend) in room 212 of DeLoach Hall on the campus of UNCW.
+We hold meetings on the second Sunday of most month in room 212 of DeLoach Hall on the campus of UNCW.
 The business portion of our meetings start at 7:00 p.m. when we discuss business, observing reports, and upcoming events.
 Our programs start at 7:40 p.m. which include presentations in astronomy and space science given by members and guest speakers.
 The meetings are free, and open to the public.

 Several times a month we meet for night viewing sessions and special astronomical events at various dark sky sites, away from the light pollution of Wilmington's skies.